chetandg123/cQubeTesting-1.3/Readme.txt

 	  password= #Enter the password of report viewer admin_username = #Enter the admin user name admin_password = #Enter the admin password
+	  createadmin= #for creating new admin user provide name of admin adminpassword= # Enter password for new admin createviewer= #for creating new admin user provide name of reportviewer viewerpassword= # Enter password for new viewer createemission= #for creating new admin user provide name of emission user emissionpassword= # Enter password for new emission user

 For Executing the Regression Test suites using pytest
 	if using pycharm